lcn2/polite.english.words/README.md

 - ASCII UPPER-CASE LETTERS (A-Z)
 - ASCII lower-case letters (a-z)
 - ASCII Apostrophe (')
+- ASCII dash (-)

 No other characters are allowed.
-For example, we do not allow ASCII space is our words.
+For example, we do not allow the ASCII space in our words.

 Both Capitalize and all lower-case words are allowed.